Saturday Night (2024 film): Critical response

 Gabriel LaBelle's performance as Lorne Michaels received acclaim.

+Metacritic, which uses a weighted average, assigned the film a score of 60 out of 100, based on 46 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale, while those surveyed by PostTrak gave it an 82% overall positive score, with 63% saying they would definitely recommend it.

 Peter Debruge of Variety gave the film a positive review, stating that director Reitman "finds the right ensemble to capture the lunacy from which SNL was born" and calling the film "a rowdy, delectably profane backstage homage."
 Gabriel LaBelle was singled out for praise by several outlets for his portrayal of a young Lorne Michaels, earning plaudits from Maureen Lee Lenker from Entertainment Weekly, for granting "Michaels a clarity of purpose, an unwavering conviction, and a harried sense that he's barely holding things together".
 Gregory Ellwood from The Playlist lauded several cast members, including LaBelle for "masterfully carrying the film" and especially Dylan O'Brien for being "simply transformative" as Dan Aykroyd in "an eye-opening turn".

 Benjamin Lee of The Guardian gave the film one out of five stars, calling the film an "unfunny misfire" and a "dull and self-indulgent mess".
 David Ehrlich from IndieWire stated that the film "has a lot of business in lieu of a story, and there's so much going on that it quickly starts to feel like nothing".

-According to Reitman, original cast member Chevy Chase told the director "you should be embarrassed" after watching the film.
-Dana Carvey and David Spade comment that "he knows that's funny [because] that's the most roughest thing you can say to a director in that moment".
+According to Reitman, on a podcast hosted by Dana Carvey and David Spade, original cast member Chevy Chase told the director "you should be embarrassed" after watching the film, with Carvey commenting, "[Chase] knows that’s funny, like that’s the roughest thing you could say to a director in the moment, or right up there."
 Original cast member Dan Aykroyd called it a "stand-alone masterpiece".

 Filmmakers Tim Fehlbaum, Hannah Fidell, and Michael Gracey, as well as actor Seth Rogen, praised the film and cited it as among their favorites of 2024.